Growth Hormone

 • Possible cardiac dysfunction

-One famous example of growth hormone deficiency is that of footballer Lionel Messi.
-The Ballon d’Or winner moved to FC Barcelona at the age of 13, as the club promised to fund his treatment of the condition.
+A well-known example of growth hormone deficiency is footballer Lionel Messi.
+The Ballon d’Or winner moved to FC Barcelona at the age of 13, after the club promised to fund treatment for his condition.

-In adults, excess GH is called acromegaly and is mostly caused by a pituitary tumour secreting GH.
+In adults, excess growth hormone causes acromegaly and is mostly due to a growth hormone-secreting pituitary tumour.

 Clinical features include:

-• Large extremities with growth of hands, feet and jaw
+• Enlargement of the hands, feet, and jaw

 • Paraesthesia in the extremities